erikvanek/erikvanek.github.io/pages/recipes/tepache.md

 layout: blog.njk
 tags: ["posts", "recipes", "fermentation"]
 permalink: /{{page.fileSlug}}/
+description: Tepache - one of the funkiest fermented drinks made from leftover pineapple rind and core.
+Ideal for winter time.

 ---

 Wonderful spicy refreshing drink born in Mexico.
 You can give a second life to your usually thrown away pineapple skins & core.
 It ferments really well even in standard winter room temperature.